apohl79/audiogridder/README.md

 **Server Setup:**

 1. Install the PKG on OSX or the Setup EXE on Windows (includes server and plugin binaries)
-2. Grant AudioGridderServer the Accessibility permission (System Preferences -> Security & Privacy -> Privacy Tab) - If you upgrade, remove the existing entry and re-add it.
+2. On OSX: Grant AudioGridderServer the Accessibility permission (System Preferences -> Security & Privacy -> Privacy Tab) - If you upgrade, remove the existing entry and re-add it.
 3. Run the server (If it crashes, just re-run it until it successfully